DataFire/Integrations/integrations/generated/amazonaws_ssm/README.md

   * Message [String](#string)

 ### InvalidRole
 * InvalidRole `object`: The role name can't contain invalid characters.
 Also verify that you specified an IAM role for notifications that includes the required trust policy.
-For information about configuring the IAM role for Run Command notifications, see <a href="http://docs.aws.amazon.com/systems-manager/latest/userguide/rc-sns-notifications.html">Configuring Amazon SNS Notifications for Run Command</a> in the <i>Amazon EC2 Systems Manager User Guide</i>.
+For information about configuring the IAM role for Run Command notifications, see <a href="http://docs.aws.amazon.com/systems-manager/latest/userguide/rc-sns-notifications.html">Configuring Amazon SNS Notifications for Run Command</a> in the <i>AWS Systems Manager User Guide</i>.
   * Message [String](#string)

 ### InvalidSchedule